neuralmagic/nm-vllm-certs/README.md

 ## Overview
-The `nm-vllm` packages published in this repository are Neuralmagic Enterprise Edition of [vLLM](https://github.com/vllm-project/vllm).
+The `nm-vllm` packages published in this repository are Neural Magic Enterprise Editions of [vLLM](https://github.com/vllm-project/vllm).
 Packages are versioned Python wheels and docker images.
 These are released as "production level" official releases and "beta level" nightly releases.

-Official releases are made at the discretion of Neuralmagic, but typically track with `vllm` releases.
+Official releases are made at the discretion of Neural Magic, but typically track with `vllm` releases.
 These wheels are available via the official PyPI as well as [Neuralmagic's PyPI](https://pypi.neuralmagic.com).

 Nightly builds are released every night given green runs in automation.
 The wheels are available at [Neuralmagic's PyPI](https://pypi.neuralmagic.com).

+## Benchmarks

+Please see how we are doing with our benchmark results [here]( https://neuralmagic.github.io/nm-vllm-certs/dev/bench/).

 ## Installation